Erudika/scoold/scoold-search/README.md

 The fields `_id` and `_type` are required.

+Throttling is used when the queue starts to fill up.
+If the river keeps getting zero messages, it slows down the requests.

 To configure put this in your `elasticsearch.yml`:

     cloud.aws.region: AWS REGION
     cloud.aws.access_key: AWS ACCESS KEY
     cloud.aws.secret_key: AWS SECRET KEY
     cloud.aws.sqs.queue_url: AWS QUEUE URL
+    cloud.aws.throttling: (true by default)
+    cloud.aws.debug: (false by default)

 Or use river configuration: